Chances are you’ve heard of vitamin C previously, but have you ever wondered what exactly it is or what it’s good for?

 • Heal wounds and form scar tissue.

 Eager to boost your vitamin C?
-Grab two cups of diced watermelon and head to the kitchen to whip up one of these easy and delish recipes.
+Cut up a juicy watermelon and head to the kitchen to whip up one of these easy and tasty recipes.

 Watermelon Sports Drink